 How effective are they?

-We only found one study of SMS reminders for an employment training programme.
+We found one study of text reminders for an employment training programme.
 This study finds positive impacts on course attendance and final exam performance.

-This positive finding is repeated in several other contexts, for example, for low income households in the U.S. reminded (by email) to claim a tax credit, for voters in the U.S. reminded (by SMS) to vote, for patients in Saudi Arabia reminded (by SMS) to attend their hospital appointments, and for households in Bolivia, Peru and the Philippines reminded (by SMS) to save.
+These positive findings are repeated in several other contexts, for example, for weekly email reminders sent to gym members to attend, for low income households in the U.S. reminded (by email) to claim a tax credit, for voters in the U.S. reminded (by text) to vote, for patients in Saudi Arabia reminded (by text) to attend their hospital appointments, and for households in Bolivia, Peru and the Philippines reminded (by text) to save.

 How secure is the evidence?

-We found one study on the impact of reminders for employment training and five on the impact of reminders in other contexts.
+We found one study on the impact of reminders for employment training, three programmes aimed at reducing school absenteeism and five on the impact of reminders in other contexts.

-While limited in number, the studies are of high quality (all six are RCTs).
-The evidence also relates to relevant countries – the employment training study is from the UK, and three of the five from other contexts are from the OECD.
+While limited in number, the studies are of high quality — all nine are randomised control trials (RCTs).
+The evidence also mostly relates to relevant countries — the employment training study is from the UK, and three of the five from other contexts are from the OECD.

 Nevertheless, more studies on the impact of reminders in the area of employment training are needed.
-RCT designs for reminders would be easy to set up and low cost.
+RCT designs for reminders are easy to set up and low cost.

-For a full list of studies and summaries of their findings see the Annex in the PDF download below.
+For a full list of studies and summaries of their findings see the PDF document below.

 Are they cost-effective?

-Reminders are very low cost and the evidence suggests they can be effective.
+Reminders are very low cost and the evidence suggests they can be cost-effective.

-Studies that compare the effects of SMS and telephone reminders show they are equally effective.
-However, SMS is cheaper in terms of administration and telephone company fees, plus they can be scheduled to be sent at the most relevant times.
-Emails are cheaper still, and can provide more content/information than a text message.
-However, emails may not reach everyone, especially those on lower incomes who may not have easy (or any) internet access.
+Studies that compare the effects of text and telephone reminders show they are equally effective.
+However, text is cheaper both in terms of administration and telephone company fees, plus they can be scheduled to be sent at the most relevant times.
+Emails are cheaper still, and can provide more content and information than a text message.
+However, emails may not reach everyone, especially those on lower incomes who may not have easy, or any, internet access.

-Overall, in existing (non-training) applications reminders appear to be a very cost effective policy design feature.
+Overall, in most existing applications reminders appear to be a very cost effective policy design feature.